wonjae-lee-2/scripts/README.md

 1. Launch an EC2 m6i.large instance.

+2. Create a user and download security credentials.

 ## Google Cloud

 1. Create a GKE cluster in Autopilot mode.
 (Increase quotas for in-use IP addresses and CPUs.)